De Witt C. Badger

-De Witt Clinton Badger (August 7, 1858 – May 20, 1926) was a U.S. Representative from Ohio and the 36th mayor of Columbus, Ohio.
+De Witt Clinton Badger (August 7, 1858 – May 20, 1926) was an American lawyer and politician who served one term as a U.S. Representative from Ohio and one term as the 36th mayor of Columbus, Ohio, in the early 20th century.

+Early life and education

 Born near London, Ohio, Badger attended the country schools in Madison County and Mount Union College, Alliance, Ohio.

 He taught school from 1875 to 1880.